c-litschko/Dicty-Tracking/README.md

 # Dicty-Tracking
 A free, easy-to-use, standalone tool for semi-automatic tracking of migrating Dictyostelium discoideum cells from phase-contrast time-lapse image series based on MATLAB®.

 The software and associated files are licensed under the [MIT license](LICENSE).
+Please cite https://doi.org/10.5281/zenodo.581218 if you use Dicty Tracking.

 The tool is provided as a .zip package containing sample image series and additional Excel workbooks for further analysis.
 See the [user guide](Dicty-Tracking-User-Guide.pdf) for a detailed description. **[Download Dicty Tracking](https://github.com/ChristofLitschko/Dicty-Tracking/raw/86d1fa9d7eac402cc1265e77c72b3d587e9c7817/Dicty-Tracking.zip)**.